-If you see a physician for any injury or illness, you MUST bring a written prescription slip indicating return to full athletic participation, signed by the MD to the athletic trainer.
+If you see a physician for any injury or illness, you MUST bring a written prescription slip indicating return to full athletic participation, signed by the MD to the athletic trainer/coach.
 This is a liability issue and applies to whether you saw the MD in their office, in the Emergency Room, or at Urgent Care.
 You will not be allowed to participate until we have received written permission from the physician.

-Head Injury& Concussion
+Head Injury & Concussion

 A head injury (not always a concussion) can occur from a direct or indirect blow to the head.
-All head injuries should be reported to the athletic trainer.
-If an athlete or parent suspects a head/brain injury of any kind, the athlete must be seen by the athletic trainer ASAP.
-The athletic trainer can determine if the athlete needs to be seen by a physician.
-All suspected concussions will be referred to a Concussion Clinic.
-Wisconsin's concussion law indicates that all suspected concussions must be cleared by a health professional (i.e., MD, athletic trainer) before they are allowed to return to participation.
-Even the mildest of head injuries ("getting my bell rung") must be taken seriously to avoid further injury and permanent neurological & psychological problems.
+ALL head injuries MUST BE REPORTED to the athletic trainer.
+If an athlete, parent or coach suspects a head/brain injury of any kind, the athlete must be seen by the athletic trainer ASAP.
+The athletic trainer will determine if the athlete needs to be seen by a physician.
+Wisconsin's Concussion Law indicates that all suspected concussions must be cleared by a health professional trained in concussion evaluation and treatment (i.e., MD, NP, athletic trainer) before they are allowed to return to participation.
+Even the mildest of head injuries must be taken seriously to avoid further injury and permanent neurological & psychological problems.
 Several mild head injuries can sometimes have more serious consequences than one significant head injury.
+Resolution and recovery of a concussion is different for each incident and each athlete.
+Please be patient with a concussed athlete's recovery.
+On average, an adolescent takes approximately 21 days for full recovery and return to play from a concussion.